Skip to main content

 Compound Interest

-The Rule of 72 provides a quick estimate of compounding: divide 72 by the annual return rate to approximate how many years it takes to double your money.
-At 8% returns, money doubles roughly every 9 years.
+There's a handy shortcut called the Rule of 72: divide 72 by your annual return to estimate how many years it takes to double your money.
+At 8%, your money doubles roughly every 9 years.
 At 10%, every 7.2 years.
-This simple rule illustrates why starting to invest early is so powerful.
+This is why starting early matters so much.

-The dark side of compound interest is that it works against you with debt.
-Credit card debt at 20% APR compounds against you, which is why minimum payments barely dent the principal.
-Understanding compounding motivates both investing early and paying off high-interest debt quickly.
+The flip side?
+Compounding works against you with debt.
+Credit card debt at 20% APR compounds relentlessly, which is why minimum payments barely chip away at the principal.
+Understanding this is great motivation to both invest early and pay off high-interest debt fast.

 Frequently Asked Questions